MrForExample/ComfyUI-3D-Pack/README.md

 - Bake Multi-View images into UVTexture of given 3D mesh using [Nvdiffrast](https://github.com/NVlabs/nvdiffrast), supports:
   - Export to .obj, .ply, .glb

+- Deep Marching Tetrahedrons
+  - Allow convert 3DGS .ply file to 3D mesh <br>
+  *Note: I didn't spent time to turn the hyperprameters yet, the result will be improved in the future!*

 ### To-Do Next:
 - Add interactive 3D UI inside ComfuUI to visulaize training and generated results for 3D representations
-- Add DMTet algorithm to allow convertion from points cloud(Gaussian/.ply) to mesh (.obj, .ply, .glb)
+- ~~Add DMTet algorithm to allow convertion from points cloud(Gaussian/.ply) to mesh (.obj, .ply, .glb)~~
+- Improve DMTet result & add support to training it with images(RGB, Alpha, Normal Map)
 - Add a general SDS/VSD Optimization algorithm to allow training 3D representations with diffusion model, *The real fun begins here* ;)
 - Add a few best Nerf algorithms (No idea yet, [instant-ngp](https://github.com/NVlabs/instant-ngp) maybe?)